DrAltay/leverage-bot/README.md

 # Leverage bot poster

 This is a simple Python script that posts a random set of images to Bluesky and Mastodon.
+See it in action on [@leverageooc.mas.to](https://mas.to/@LeverageOoc) and on [@leverageooc.bsky.social](https://leverageooc.bsky.social).

 ## Environment setup